 (click to zoom)

-The Huawei Glory is the last phone of four new Android smartphones recently released by Tracfone.
-The Glory is the last of the four that we have reviewed here, and you can read our reviews of the Samsung Galaxy Centura, ZTE Valet and LG Optimus Dynamic to learn more about what each of these phones offers, and which you might want to buy if you are considering these phones.
+The Huawei Glory is the last phone of several new Android smartphones recently released by Tracfone.
+The Glory is the last of several that we have reviewed here, and you can read our reviews of the Samsung Galaxy Centura, ZTE Valet and LG Optimus Dynamic to learn more about what each of these phones offers, and which you might want to buy if you are considering these phones.
+You might also want to check out the LG Optimus Dynamic II, which is currently our recommendation for the best phone from Tracfone.

 We hope to deliver a side by side comparison of all four android smartphones in the near future to help guide you to the best phone for your needs.